lbirkert/pong/README.md

 <br>

-This is my version of the popular game pong written with plain HTML, CSS and JavaScript.
+This is my version of the popular game pong written in plain HTML, CSS and JavaScript.

 <br>